cc-Mehdi/Introduction-to-Network/Contents/21_Cryptography.md

 One advantage of asymmetric encryption is its security.
 Since the **security** is based on very hard-to-solve mathematical problems, simple attacks cannot crack it.
 Furthermore, the issue of key exchange is bypassed.
 This is a significant problem with symmetric encryption methods.
 However, since the public key can be accessible to everyone, there is no need to exchange keys secretly.
 In addition, the asymmetric methods open up the possibility of authentication with digital signatures.

 ![image](https://github.com/user-attachments/assets/cd73ee94-1762-4ff0-8bc0-c90f4bf64681)

 ## Data Encryption Standard

 DES is a symmetric-key block cipher, and its encryption works as a combination of the one-time pad, permutation, and substitution ciphers applied to bit sequences.
 It uses the **same key** in both **encrypting and decrypting** data.

+The key consists of **64 bits**, with **8 bits** used as a checksum.
+Therefore, the actual key length of DES is only **56 bits**.
+And that is why one always speaks of a key length of 56 bits when referring to DES.
+To prevent the danger from frequency analysis, not single letters, but each 64-bit block of plaintext is encrypted to a 64-bit block of ciphertext.